Category Archives: BUILDING CONSTRUCTION

 English Bond – Types of bonds in brick masonry

-English bond uses alternative courses of stretcher and headers and is the most commonly used and the strongest bond in brick masonry.
-However, a quoin closer is used at the beginning and end of a wall after the first header to break the continuity of vertical joints.
+English bond uses alternative courses of stretcher and headers.
+It is the strongest and most commonly used bond in brick masonry.
+A quoin closer is used at the beginning of a wall.
+It is also used at the end of a wall after the first header.
+This breaks the continuity of vertical joints.
 Mostly, a quoin close is a brick that has been cut lengthwise into two halves and is used at corners in brick walls.
 Similarly, each alternate header is centrally supported over a stretcher.

 Types of bonds in brick masonry – English bond